Forest-Economics-Goettingen/woodValuationDE/README.md

 The function estimates volume shares of specific assortment (groups).
 These are expressed in relation to the salable volume.
-At the moment, we implemented the share of sawn wood / saw logs.
+At the moment, we implemented the share of saw logs.
 This also allows for calculating the share of pulp wood.
 The function is based on the assortment tables from [Offer and Staupendahl (2018)](#offer.2018).
 Its derivation is similar to the approach described in [Fuchs et al. (2023)](#fuchs.2023) for the salable and